 Caviar by Sherwin Williams

-Caviar, 6990 is one of three true black colors Sherwin Williams has available.
-With a LRV of 2.94, making Caviar only slightly lighter than Black Magic.
+Caviar, SW 6990 is one of three true black colors Sherwin Williams has available.
+With a LRV of 2.94, Caviar is only slightly lighter than Black Magic.

 Onyx by Benjamin Moore